-No, we tailor our tours to give the absolute best chance of great white success.
+No, we tailor our tours to the season to give the absolute best chance of great white success.

 With our 50 years + experience, we have found the greatest success by running a variety of itineraries that take daylight hours, typical weather and likely shark activity into consideration.
-With daylight saving (October to March) in Spring and Summer, we offer our 2 Night Adventures and 3 Night Expeditions.
+With daylight saving (October to March) in Spring and Summer, we offer tours as short as 2-3 nights long.
 Typically the weather is more favourable at this time of year and the beautiful long summer nights are just a joy!

 Port Lincoln is situated on the beautiful Eyre Peninsula in South Australia.